-After arriving at Ben Gurion Airport in Tel Aviv, just take a sherut (shared taxi) to Jerusalem.
-There, you can catch the buses to the cities in West Bank.
+After arriving at Ben Gurion Airport in Tel Aviv, take a sherut (shared taxi) to Jerusalem.
+There, you can catch the buses to the cities on West Bank.

-Also see this entry: How to get there Jerusalem
+Also see this entry: How to get there to Jerusalem

 When flying out from Tel Aviv (Ben Gurion Airport), you have to pass the super strict examination.

-Not only questions but also a strict check of the baggage, the officer opens all your bag and test gunpowder.
+Not only questions but also a strict check of the baggage, the officer opens all your bags and test gunpowder.

-Because of those reasons, it’d be highly recommended that you’d arrive at airport 4 hours (at least) before of your flight.
+Because of those reasons, it’d be highly recommended that you’d arrive at the airport 4 hours (at least) before your flight.

-Crossing border out from Israel is much easier.
-No baggage check, no bodycheck, only some easy questions.
+Crossing the border out from Israel is much easier.
+No baggage check, no body check, only some easy questions.

-The officers (mostly they are young ladies) seems not very serious… they often go out for a cigarette, or just chat between them and force the travelers to wait.
+The officers (mostly young ladies) don’t seem very serious; they often go out for a smoke, or just chat between themselves and force the travelers to wait.

-But in other words, if you can wait, it’s not so complicated like the examination at Ben Gurion Airport.
+But in other words, if you can wait, it’s not so complicated as the examination at Ben Gurion Airport.